Alexoid1/Electron-video-recorder/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps:
+To install the app in your machine follow this simple steps:

 - Go to https://github.com/Alexoid1/Electron-video-recorder and clone the repo using: <br>
 `https://github.com/Alexoid1/Electron-video-recorder.git` in your terminal.